facebook/flow/website/en/docs/config/ignore.md

 directories named `__tests__/`, like `src/__tests__/`.

 ### Exclusions <a class="toc" id="toc-ignore-exclusions" href="#toc-ignore-exclusions"></a>

-Sometimes you may want to exclude all files inside a directory with the exception of a few.
+Sometimes you may want to ignore all files inside a directory with the exception of a few.
 An optional prefix "!" which negates the pattern may help.
 With this, any matching file excluded by a previous pattern will become included again.

 ```
 [ignore]